givingjar/blog.givingjar.org/_posts/2017-04-12-charity-spotlight-leonies-longing.md

 ## For Nonprofits

 When you're ready to take the plunge, do it!
-Not only that, but do it in your own style.
+Not only that but do it in your own style.
 Recognize that we're all different and use that to draw on your own strengths and the strengths of the people you work with.

 Theresa also encourages people to find ways to overcome their own deficiencies.
 If you frequently roadblock yourself&mdash;or you're just shy to start something new&mdash;try putting yourself out there once in awhile.
 If you're a risk-taker, do some research first.